How old do I have to be to participate in a FOCUS Mission trip?

 I don’t know how to fundraise/No one wants to give me money to go on a trip!

-- Every FOCUS Missions volunteer is trained to effectively fundraise their mission trip cost.
+- Every FOCUS Missions participant is trained to effectively fundraise their mission trip cost.
 As FOCUS Missionaries, we raise our entire salary, trusting in people’s generosity and God’s grace to provide us with our spiritual and physical needs.
 If you feel called to participate in a FOCUS Mission, you will have the tools and support available to fundraise for your trip.
 A missionary will walk with you throughout the entire fundraising process.
 Allowing others to support us through their financial commitments and prayers is essential to the success of FOCUS Missions!

 I’m not a Catholic, can I still participate on a FOCUS Mission Trip?